taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [AI-Youtube-Shorts-Generator](https://github.com/samuraigpt/ai-youtube-shorts-generator) - A python tool that uses GPT-4, FFmpeg, and OpenCV to automatically analyze videos, extract the most interesting sections, and crop them for an improved viewing experience.
  * [miniperplx](https://github.com/zaidmukaddam/miniperplx) - A minimalistic AI-powered search engine that helps you find information on the internet.
 Search with models like GPT-4o mini, Claude 3.5 Sonnet and o1-mini!
  * [ai-commit](https://github.com/insulineru/ai-commit) - ✨ Make commits easier with ChatGPT, Gitmoji and Conventional Commits 🚀
+ * [show-me](https://github.com/marlaman/show-me) - A visual and transparent alternative to open-source ChatGPT O1